 Innovators is a weekly conversation with leaders pushing for change through the lens of innovation.
 Each episode is a frank conversation about the challenges and opportunities faced by the visionaries, executives and entrepreneurs driving the world’s leading fashion, beauty, retail and tech businesses forward.
 From sustainable fashion pioneers to the inventor of Amazon Alexa, tune in with our co-hosts, Liz Bacelar and Rachel Arthur, to hear behind-the-scenes revelations and insights from the world’s top innovators.

-Ganni: Unafraid of risk for long-term return
+Ganni: Taking risks for long-term return

 Understanding cost and thinking long-term is key for fashion to become sustainable, explains Nicolaj Reffstrup, founder of Danish fashion brand, Ganni, on this episode of the Innovators podcast.
 After all, who is going to pay for it?
 Join us as we discuss how Ganni is making investments as well as flexing its muscle to drive towards a more sustainable future, the new business models its testing to do so, and why it’s focused on bringing a tech mentality to every way that it operates.